Jan Matsys: Work

 It is possible to distinguish three periods in the work of Jan Massys.
 During the first period before his exile of 1544, he collaborated with and worked in the style of his father.
 He also completed some works left unfinished at the time of his father's death.
 The first dated painting from this time is a St. Jerome in his cell of 1537, which is completely in his father's style.

 From the second period, which coincides with his banishment from Antwerp from 1544 to 1555, only 9 works can be traced.
 These works seem to show the influence of the School of Fontainebleau.
-It remains unclear whether Jan Massijs actually went to Fontainebleau or underwent this influence in an indirect manner.
+It remains unclear whether Jan Matsys actually went to Fontainebleau or underwent this influence in an indirect manner.
 During his stay in Italy he painted a portrait of Andrea Doria, which is one of the few instances that he painted portraits.
 Only two works from this period bear a signature and a date, both from 1552.

 After his return to Antwerp Jan reached the height of his artistic powers.
 He developed a distinct style and treated a number of subjects that became characteristic for his work.
 Remarkable is the important role that the female nude and eroticism play in his work.
 He frequently used Old Testament figures such as Judith, Susanna, Bathsheba and the daughters of Lot as an excuse to depict the female nude.
 The sensuality of these figures is reminiscent of the works of the School of Fontainebleau.
 The principal male characters he depicted were Tobias and Elias.

-Jan Massijs is sometimes regarded as one of the pioneers in Netherlandish art of certain secular subjects such as 'unequal love' (depicting a couple of widely different ages) and 'merry companies'.
+Jan Matsys is sometimes regarded as one of the pioneers in Netherlandish art of certain secular subjects such as 'unequal love' (depicting a couple of widely different ages) and 'merry companies'.
 In these paintings temptation and purchased love always seem to play the main role.
 Other subjects he pioneered were the money changer, tax collector and the miser, although others see his father as the creator of this genre.
 These works are considered to have carried a moralizing purpose.

-Jan Massijs also painted a number of landscapes but his work in this genre is not as significant as that of his brother Cornelis.
+Jan Matsys also painted a number of landscapes but his work in this genre is not as significant as that of his brother Cornelis.